christinedraper/knife-topo/test-repo/Instructions.md

 This example will create and bootstrap two nodes in a topology called test1, and configure them with specific versions of software:

-* an application server with version of nodejs (0.10.28), running a test application
+* an application server with version of nodejs (0.10.40), running a test application
 * a database server with version of  mongodb (2.6.1)

-Each node in the topology will be tagged with 'testsys' and will have an 'owner' and 'node_type' normal attribute.
+Both nodes in the topology will be tagged with 'testsys' and will have an 'owner' attribute, and will be in the 'test' chef environment.

 The test1 topology will also defines a third node called buildserver01, which is not bootstrapped.
 This node is included to illustrate